Duty to Support Children

 How long do parents have to support their children?

 In Alaska, the courts have said a parent is not legally required to pay for college.
-An exception is if the child’s father and mother have a written agreement (a contract between the two of them) promising to pay for a child’s college or education after high school.
+An exception is if the child’s father and mother have a written agreement (a contract between the two of them) promising to pay for a child’s education after high school.

-What if my parents don’t live together?
+What if my parents aren't married or don't live together?

 What if one of my parents doesn’t live in Alaska?